automate-website/automate-website-manager-uat/README.md

 # Manager User Acceptance Tests
-This project contains manager application user acceptance tests written in web automation markup language.
+This project contains manager application user acceptance tests written in [web automation markup language].

 Project scenarios can be executed using [WebRobotJS].